Adopting cats into caring, permanent homes; providing life-long care. food & shelter for homeless cats; & improving the lives of feral cats.

 The Cat House is Lincoln's no-kill cat shelter, caring for around 150 cats at any given time.
 Here are a few of their stories:

 THE CAT HOUSE, Lincoln's no-kill feline shelter, is operated entirely by volunteers from Lincoln and the surrounding area.
-It is financially supported by money from adoption fees, retail sales, and, most importantly, through donations.
-No government funds are received.
+It is financially supported by adoption fees, retail sales, and, most importantly, your donations.

-YOUR DONATION will help The Cat House spay or neuter, vaccinate, and microchip hundreds of cats and kittens, both domesticated and feral, from our community.
+YOUR DONATION will help The Cat House spay/neuter, vaccinate, and microchip hundreds of cats and kittens, both domesticated and feral.
+We are happy to report that during the first quarter of 2014, TCH adopted out more than 90 cats and kittens!
 By stressing the importance of spaying or neutering to the public, we help to prevent the birth and death of thousands of felines every year in Lincoln.